sin2000/zdownloader/README.md

 Zdownloader can save everything from standard output to rotated log files:
 `applog_1.log ...`

+#### \*.zdm files:
+When the download is interrupted, the program saves segment offsets to \*.zdm files in `download_directory`.
+The zdm file also contains the number of remaining bytes to download.

 ## All contributions are welcome
 #### Help and contributions can be any of the following:
 - star the project